0xSweet/gandalf-agent-breaker-report/README.md

   <em>Example of level completion (100/100 score)</em>
 </p>

 ### Closing Thoughts

 This beta was more than a game—it felt like real security research.
 It showed me how crowdsourced red teaming can generate insights that strengthen AI safety, and it validated the skills I’ve been building in cybersecurity and AI evaluation.

 👉 Try Gandalf Agent Breaker yourself: [gandalf.lakera.ai/agent-breaker](https://gandalf.lakera.ai/agent-breaker)

+### Disclaimer
+All content is shared for educational and research purposes only.
-_Note: These are my personal observations from the beta, not universal strategies or solutions._
+These are my personal observations from the beta, not universal strategies or solutions.
+No proprietary systems, exploits, or confidential data are included.